 Run a generator indoors during a power outage

-A generator is the best thing to have in a blackout.
-But it can make you blackout (or die).
+A generator is the best thing to have in a blackout—but used incorrectly, it can make you blackout (or even die).
 Hurricane Katrina led to more than 50 cases of carbon monoxide poisoning.
 Like any internal combustion engine, a generator engine exhausts carbon monoxide gas, which can give you a headache, knock you out or even kill you.
-This is easy to avoid, though: Don’t run a generator in your garage or porch, and keep it at least 10 feet away from your house.
+This is easy to avoid, though: Don’t run a generator in your garage or porch, and keep it at least three metres away from your house.

-Your home is probably the safest place to be in an electrical storm.
-But here’s a safety tip you may not know.
+Your home is probably the safest place to be in an electrical storm, but here’s a safety tip you may not know.
 Lightning can still get to you through the conductive paths in your house; that means your wiring, your plumbing and water.
-Talking on a corded phone, taking a shower or bath, working on your desktop computer or handling power tools during an electrical storm isn’t much safer than standing outside.
+Taking a shower or bath, working on your desktop computer or handling power tools during an electrical storm isn’t much safer than standing outside.
 It’s best to stay away from all water and appliances until the storm passes.

 Evacuate your home during a tornado warning